 It's not a big draw during the winter months, but when the weather is nice, Perillo's offers outdoor seating on a quaint brick patio.

-Damiano said the demand for their outdoor seating is off the charts on nice days.
+Damiano said they receive high demand for their outdoor seating on nice days.

 Damiano insists on using fresh, high-quality ingredients to prepare his dishes.
 The family even owns its own farm and grows its own vegetables for use at Perillo's.